nydailynews/russia-connex/app/story.md

 ![Paul Manafort](static/img/manafort.gif)
 ### Paul Manafort
 #### The second of Trump's three campaign managers
 Manafort resigned in August 2016 after reports that he lobbied for Ukraine's pro-Russian government in return for big bucks.
 Manafort's foreign financial ties are now being investigated by the CIA, NSA, FBI, Director of National Intelligence and the Treasury Department.
+He joined Donald Trump Jr. and Jared Kushner at Trump Tower June 9 for a meeting expecting to get damaging information about Hillary Clinton.

 ![Roger Stone](static/img/stone.png)
 ### Roger Stone